-Join Rabbi Rebecca Dubowe for this engaging, online course for Deaf adults who wish to gain a deeper understanding of Jewish life through a Reform lens.
+Join Rabbi Rebecca Dubowe for this engaging, online course for Deaf and Hard of Hearing adults who wish to gain a deeper understanding of Jewish life through a Reform lens.

-Introduction to Judaism online in ASL requires participants to be present for live-sessions in American Sign Language (ASL) offered on Zoom videoconferencing.
-The course includes shared media and; small-group discussion, and is supplemented by resources, readings, and captioned videos.
-Participation requires a webcam, high-speed internet access, and a computer.
+Introduction to Judaism online in ASL requires participants to be present for live sessions in American Sign Language (ASL) offered on Zoom.
+The course includes shared media and small-group discussion, supplemented by resources, readings, and captioned videos.
+You will need a webcam, high-speed internet access, and a computer.

-Looking for information about non-ASL Introduction to Judaism classes?
-Learn more and sign up for our interest list.
+Looking for information about all our Introduction to Judaism classes?
+Search our class listings.